Nauclea orientalis

 Nauclea orientalis is a species of tree in the family Rubiaceae, native to Southeast Asia, New Guinea, and Australia.
-It has many common names, including bur tree, canary wood, Leichhardt pine and yellow cheesewood.
+It has many common names, including bur tree, canary wood, Leichhardt pine, yellow cheesewood and bangkal.
 It grows to a maximum of around 30 m in height and has large glossy leaves.
-It bears spherical clusters of fragrant flowers that develop into golf ball-sized edible but bitter fruits.
-The yellowish to orange soft wood is also used for timber and in woodcarving and folk medicine.
-More recently in Australia, it has been called the coronavirus tree because its flowerhead resembles the virus.
+It bears spherical clusters of fragrant flowers that develop into golf-ball-sized edible but bitter fruits.
+The yellowish-to-orange soft wood is also used for timber and in woodcarving and folk medicine.